These guides cover a range of topics for users of Video.js

 Video.js 7+ supports HLS and MPEG-DASH as standard as it includes http-streaming, which uses Media Source Extensions to play these formats in modern browsers.
 If choosing a single format, HLS is more convenient as iOS and some Android browsers which do not support MSE do have native HLS support.

 HLS is not possible on IE 11 on Windows 7, which does not support MSE.
-It was possible to play HLS on this browser with Flash.

 - Does your browser/OS support the type of media that you are trying to play?